SAP/openui5-docs/docs/General_Recommendations_ee37fc7.md

 #### Initial focus position

-Within an application, the inital focus should be placed on the element that is most likely to be edited or interacted with first \(for example, mandatory fields on a form\).
+Within an application, the initial focus should be placed on the element that is most likely to be edited or interacted with first \(for example, mandatory fields on a form\).

 When opening dialogs or new pages, the focus should be on the first focusable element inside the content area.